RedhawkSDR/assets/sdr/devices/MSDD/README.md

 ## Description

 The REDHAWK `rh.MSDD` device is a FRONTEND 2.0 Interfaces (FEI) compliant device for the Midwest Microwave MSDD-3000/6000/0660 series receiver.
 The `rh.MSDD` device is written in the Python programming language and communicates with receiver using the host's network interface.
-Setting the `rh.MSDD` properties described below will command and control of the MSDD radio.
+The `rh.MSDD` properties described below determine the connection and tuner output configuration the MSDD radio.
 The command formats and descriptions are documented in the MSDD API document from Midwest Microwave Systems.

 The `rh.MSDD` device is meant to be configured a single RF flow.
 This is controlled using the 'msdd::receiver_id' property at device startup.
 This property will be referenced to filter out the MSDD tuner modules from the specified RCV module instance.
 For single channel MSDD radios this value will be the default to `RCV:1`.
 All WBDDC and NBDDC tuner modules from this RCV module instance will configured as Frontend tuner devices.
 For dual Channel MSDD radios, you can use the `rh.MSDD` device to process a single RF flow (i.e. 'RCV:1') on the radio.
 If you want to process both RCV modules on a dual channel radio you will need to use the `rh.MSDD_Controller` device.